augustocog/automated-wp-mysql-k8s/development.md

 To test services, run the following command: minikube service *service-name* --url.
 This command will open a tunnel, which will make the service accessible via browsers.
 This works for all services running NodePorts.
 Note that MySQL here is a headless service, thus, it is directly accessible only from inside the cluster.

+To enable Prometheus+Grafana monitor, first, create monitoring namespace with the following command:

+minikube kubectl -- create namespace monitoring

+Following this, use kubectl -- create -f for the following files, in the given order: clusterrole.yml prometheus.yml deployment-prometheus.yml deployment-grafana.yml